 - scanning documents and then utilizing Oracle's OCR tools to produce machine-readable text;

 - tailoring to produce context-specific metadata for content classification;

 - For Microsoft Office users, checking documents into and out of the central repository directly from their desktop applications;

 - mobile apps that make managed content accessible on smartphones and tablets;

 - document retention and lifecycle management, including support for DoD 5015.2-STD v3, a federal RM standard; and

 - embedded workflows to streamline cross-company business processes.

 Using prepackaged adapters, Oracle WebCenter Content integrates with many popular enterprise applications, including PeopleSoft, Siebel, JD Edwards, Primavera, Microsoft SharePoint and Office 365.

-Using extensive research into the ECM market, TechTarget editors focused on the vendors that lead in market share, plus those that offer traditional and advanced functionality.
-Our research included data from TechTarget surveys, as well as reports from other respected research firms, including Gartner and Forrester.
+Editor's note: Using extensive research into the ECM market, TechTarget editors focused on the vendors that lead in market share, plus those that offer traditional and advanced functionality.
+Our research included data from TechTarget surveys, as well as reports from other respected research firms, including Gartner and Forrester Research.